This post has been updated and was originally published on October 4th, 2017.

 These are the items I used to prep and make this recipe:

-- For measuring the beef broth I used this beautiful measuring cup and this one cup measuring cup for the wine and soy sauce.
+- a large measuring cup for the stock and a one-cup measuring cup for the wine and soy sauce

 Appliances & Cookware